 With the SEED program, Emerald had to adjust to having more young adults in her home and getting them accustomed to American culture.
 As she prepared to host teenagers with IRIS, Emerald not only had to get adjusted to having more people in the home, she had to adjust to having high school students in the home.
 Hosting teenagers meant extra driving for high school activities.
 For Emerald, it also meant getting adapted to the parental aspect and brought up a mild concern about how she would accommodate for her students’ religious needs.

 In August 2016, Emerald welcomed Noor Ul Ain from Pakistan and Noor Al Mousa from Saudi Arabia into her Davenport home.
 The two girls were both Muslim, Emerald’s first Muslim students ever.
 She was prepared though, for in the months prior to their arrival Emerald reached out to local Islamic centers to ask for advice.

 “I reached out to my community.
 I emailed and asked for advice.
 The main thing I learned was I just had to provide the girls with a clean, quiet place to pray.
 The local Islamic center was really great, and we made the rest work,” Emerald said.

-Making it work is exactly what they did.
-With Emerald working four jobs at a time, she found that hosting two students was better because it meant they had each other at times when she had to work.
+she found that hosting two students was better because it meant they had each other at times when she had to work.
 She depended on the students getting themselves to school and helping with household chores.
 Emerald says living in the Quad Cities was an asset to making these things work for her students.